web-infra-dev/unport/README.md

 ## 💡 Features

 1. Provides a unified Port paradigm.
-You only need to define the message types ([MessageDefinition](#messagedefinition)) and Intermediate communication channel ([UnportChannel](#unportchannel)) that different JSContexts need to pass, and you will get a unified type of Port:
+You only need to define the message types ([MessageDefinition](#messagedefinition)) and Intermediate communication channel ([Channel](#channel)) that different JSContexts need to pass, and you will get a unified type of Port:
 2. 100% type inference.
 Users only need to maintain the message types between JSContexts, and leave the rest to unport.
 3. Lightweight size and succinct API.